StefanJelner/risland.js/README.md

 - [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be placed in `script` tags with `type="text/html"`.
 (Unlike in template strings, HTML syntax highlighting still works in editors.)
 Besides [squirrelly](https://github.com/squirrellyjs/squirrelly) partials can be provided for modularization and reusability.
 - Gives the option to use event throttling (milliseconds or request animation frame) to optimize the application.
 - Every aspect is configurable (even the underlying libraries, like [deepmerge](https://github.com/TehShrike/deepmerge), [squirrelly](https://github.com/squirrellyjs/squirrelly) and [morphdom](https://github.com/patrick-steele-idem/morphdom)).
-- Can be used in more sophisticated stacks (ES6 or [TypeScript](https://github.com/microsoft/TypeScript)) together with bundlers and the [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be included with f.ex. webpacks [raw-loader](https://github.com/webpack-contrib/raw-loader).
+- Can be used in more sophisticated stacks (ES6 or [TypeScript](https://github.com/microsoft/TypeScript)) together with bundlers and the [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be included with f.ex. webpacks [raw-loader](https://github.com/webpack-contrib/raw-loader) or - since Webpack 5 - the [Asset Modules](https://webpack.js.org/guides/asset-modules/).
 - Can be combined with other frameworks, like [RxJS](https://github.com/ReactiveX/rxjs) or [Redux](https://github.com/reduxjs/redux) stores, to make more sophisticated scenarios possible.
 This way several instances of RIsland can also intercommunicate and exchange states.

 ---